 Training, qualifications & experience

-I gained a Diploma in Counselling Supervision and a Diploma in Therapeutic Counselling, a Post Graduate Diploma in Career Guidance, a BA in Applied Art and an Doctoral in Cultural Anthropology.
+I gained a Post Graduate Certificate in Counselling, a Diploma in Counselling Supervision and a Diploma in Therapeutic Counselling, a Post Graduate Diploma in Career Guidance, a BA in Applied Art and a Doctoral in Cultural Anthropology.

 I worked for many years with young people and adults, in schools and the community, using art as a communication tool addressing issues like anxiety, depression, bullying, stereotyping, discrimination, inclusion, drug & alcohol misuse, etc.

-As a qualified counsellor I initially worked in an FE college as a College Counsellor and a Counselling Lecturer.
-Since 2012 have my Private Counselling Practice and am the owner of am one of the part-time lecturers with Counselling Training Liverpool Ltd. (www.counsellingtrainingliverpool.org.uk)
+As a qualified counsellor, I worked for several years in an FE college as a College Counsellor and a Counselling Lecturer.
+From 2011 I ran my Private Counselling Practice, created and managed my own counselling training organisation in Liverpool and taught counselling.

 Over the years I have worked in various settings supporting people in learning to accept themselves and allow themselves to ask for what they need.

-I gained specific experience in bereavement counselling.
-However the issues people have brought to the counselling sessions are often related to other issues and therefore my experience in counselling reaches far beyond those two specific subjects.
+I gained specific experience in bereavement and trauma counselling.
+However, the issues people have brought to the counselling sessions are often related to other issues and therefore my experience in counselling reaches far beyond those two specific subjects.